projectcalico/calico/docs/cni/kubernetes/manifests/kubeadm/README.md

 # Install for Kubeadm

-This directory contains a single packaged manfest for installing Calico on kubeadm managed Kubernetes clusters.
+This directory contains a single packaged manifest for installing Calico on kubeadm managed Kubernetes clusters.
 It is a specific case of the more general manifests provided [here](../README.md)

 To install this manifest, make sure you've created a cluster using the kubeadm tool.